AJDot/Launch_School_Files/180_SQL_Relational_Databases/notes/Database_Diagrams_38.md

 1. What are the three levels of schema?
     Conceptual, Logical, Physical
 2. What is a conceptual schema?
-    Focuses solely on the enitites and their relationships.
+    Focuses solely on the entities and their relationships.
 The details/specifics of what is in a table are not present. high-level design focused on identifying entities and their relationships
 3. What is a physical schema?
     Focused on implementation.
 Details of each table are written and the relationships between them are drawn. low-level database-specific design focused on implementation
 4. What are the three types of raltionships that can be shown in a database diagram? one-to-one, one-to-many, many-to-many